qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 data-defined properties may be very time consuming or not desirable!
-For example, if you want to fully use map tools coming with :ref:`label_toolbar`, then you need to add and configure more than 20 fields in your original data source (x and y positions, rotation angle, font style, color and so on).
+For example, if you want to fully use map tools coming with :ref:`label_toolbar`, then you need to add and configure more than 20 fields in your original data source (X and Y positions, rotation angle, font style, color and so on).

 The Auxiliary Storage mechanism provides the solution to these limitations and awkward configurations.
 Auxiliary fields are a roundabout way to